Hi! I’m Meg Frost Higginbotham, the woman behind this blog.

 If you want to travel or are in a travel rut, and don’t know where to start, sign up for my newsletter.

-You’ll get reminders about new posts, as well as oldie-but-goodies, plus access to special travel-related deals that I reserve just for newsletter subscribers!
+You’ll get reminders about new posts, as well as oldie-but-goodies.
+But the best part is that you’ll get access to special travel-related deals that I reserve for newsletter subscribers!